 tHinkABITS – Applied Learning Programme (ALP)

 Juying Primary believes in developing deep learning competencies and dispositions in students to lay the foundation for lifelong learning.
-In alignment with its vision to nurture every student into A Bright Pupil, A Talented Person and A Useful Citizen, the school conceptualised our Applied Learning Programme (ALP), tHinkABITS, to promote the acquisition of deep learning competencies and dispositions amongst its students.
+In alignment with its vision to nurture values-driven and future-ready individuals, the school has conceptualised the Applied Learning Programme (ALP), tHinkABITS, to promote the acquisition of deep learning competencies and dispositions amongst its students.

 Equipping learners with these skillsets and positive learning attitudes empowers them to take charge of their learning, and gives every child a strong start in their formative school years.

-In tHinkABITS, students will be brought though learning experiences founded on the Play-Based (Lower Primary) and Phenomenon-Based Learning (Middle and Upper Primary) pedagogical approaches to construct and apply their knowledge across subjects in creative play and interdisciplinary inquiry.
+In tHinkABITS, students will be engaging in applied learning experiences founded on the Play-Based (Lower Primary) and Phenomenon-Based Learning (Middle and Upper Primary) pedagogical approaches to construct and apply their knowledge across subjects in creative play and interdisciplinary inquiry.

 Lower Primary – Play-Based Learning